aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 ### 5.12a The read/write splitting plugin family — pick one code

 There are four read/write splitting codes.
-They share the same core (reader selection, session-state transfer, internal-pool reuse, query-level load balancing, statement rebinding) and differ along two axes:
+They share the same core (reader selection, session-state transfer, internal-pool reuse) and differ along two axes:

 - **How a read is detected** — either the app toggles `Connection.setReadOnly(true/false)` (manual), or the `sqlParser` plugin classifies each statement automatically (`SELECT` → reader, DML/DDL → writer).
 - **How reader/writer hosts are discovered** — from the cluster **topology** (Aurora / RDS Multi-AZ DB cluster), from **two fixed endpoints** you supply (the `srw` "simple" code, for community DBs, RDS Proxy, or custom routing), or from **Aurora Global Database topology** with home-region awareness.